 Between March 2012 and May 2013, the university celebrated the 125th anniversary of its founding.

-Today, The University of North Carolina at Pembroke has approximately 6,200 students from diverse backgrounds.
-The University offers 41 undergraduate programs and 18 graduate programs.
+Today, The University of North Carolina at Pembroke has more than 8,200 students from diverse backgrounds.
+The University offers more than 150 pathways to graduate and undergraduate degrees.